JamesRandall/Simple-Paging-Grid/README.md

-columnNames     |An array of titles for the column headers columnWidths    |*(Optional)* The width of each column either absolute or percentages data            |If you're using a client side data model then the data in the form of an array of objects should be supplied via this property. dataFunction    |Data can be sourced from a function dataUrl         |If you want to fetch pages of data dynamically from a web server then the URL for the data source should be supplied via this property.
+columnNames     |An array of titles for the column headers columnWidths    |*(Optional)* The width of each column either absolute or percentages data            |If you're using a client side data model then the data in the form of an array of objects should be supplied via this property. dataFunction    |Data can be sourced from a function - this can be client data or a custom ajax call. dataUrl         |If you want to fetch pages of data dynamically from a web server then the URL for the data source should be supplied via this property.
 See below. headerTemplates |*(Optional)* By default Simple Paging Grid just places column name into each header cell however if you want to get more funky than that, for example to include a button, then you can render the contents using Handlebars (see below). initialSortColumn|*(Optional)* The name of the column the grid is initially sorted by.
 If unspecified then the data has its natural sort order.